mastodon/documentation/content/en/entities/Account.md

 ### `limited` {{%optional%}} {#limited}

 **Description:** An extra attribute returned only when an account is silenced.
-If true, indicates that the account should be hidden behing a warning screen.\
+If true, indicates that the account should be hidden behind a warning screen.\
 **Type:** Boolean\
 **Version history:**\
 3.5.3 - added